SummerJam 2024 ADD

 FRIDAY, July 5th 2024

-Day one of getting lost in good vibes starts a bit chilly, and by the time Team Reggaeville has set up its workstation at the Press Area, a slight rain accompanies the last preparations.
+Day one of getting lost in good vibes starts a bit chilly, and by the time Team Reggaeville has established its workstation at the Press Area, a slight rain accompanies the last preparations.
 The SummerJam Crew has done an amazing job setting up (the stages, the stalls, the sanitary spots, everything!) and decorating the island, I'm talking lanterns and colorful lights and garlands and cardboard parrots - special thanks to Marina!
 At 2pm, the gates to the island open, and the first visitors cross the bridges, adding their glamour and individual styles to the festival grounds.

 We learn that the upheaval caused by hurricane Beryl in the Caribbean prevents Beenie Man from coming – Gentleman will perform in his stead tomorrow.
 But, as we are supposed to get lost in the here and now, let's concentrate on this first festival Friday, some highlights of which you'll find below:

-3:11pm, IVAN's JAMAICAN COOKING
+3:11pm, IVAN's JAMAICAN COOKING & GREEN STAGE

 First act on the Green Stage is Omar Jatta, who tells us that he celebrated his birthday yesterday.
 He is a young artist born in Germany (and singing in German, mostly) to a family of Gambian heritage, which explains the blue-green-red flag he wears.
 "Do you know my song Recipe?", he asks while six dancers line up alongside him.
 "I am the opener of this stage, but I see so many people, so many family members, so many Gambians, I feel like a headliner.
 Thank you for having me, SummerJam!"